microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Features/DataBinding/Introduction_README.md

 can be static or dynamic.
 Any changes to data items will be reported to any data consumers that have registered to receive change notifications.

+### Data Source Provider

+A simple interface that has a single method to retrieve a data source.
+This is designed to allow a MonoBehavior scripting component to be auto-discovered in the game object hierarchy by data consumer components, but without the need to implement a data source directly on the game object itself.
+This is useful when an existing MonoBehaviour must derive from another class and multiple inheritence prevents deriving from DataSourceGOBase.
+It also allows more code to have no Unity dependencies.

 ### Key Path (string)

 A key path is the key to uniquely identifying a piece of information in a data source.